-‘Thelana Leaves Home’ artwork by Nicholas Cannan.
+‘Thelana Leaves Home’ artwork by Nicholas Swenson.
 Please note: This art is meant to be INNOCENT.
 If you see it otherwise, the problem is with YOU, not with the image.

 Blooms of orange and purple brushed at her thighs and touched the horizon.
 It was the time of low moon, the season of color, and Ilmarinen was pregnant with ilms.
 But Thelana did not bother to guard herself from their thorns, or pause to wonder at their beauty.
 On she pressed, against the Mother Goddess’ breath—the wind—blinking the swirling petals from her eyes.